MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-on-premises-scanner-get-started.md

 # Get started with data loss prevention on-premises scanner (preview)

-This article walks you through the prerequisites and configuration for Microsoft 365 data loss prevention on-premises scanner.
+This article walks you through the prerequisites and configuration for the Microsoft 365 data loss prevention on-premises scanner.

 ## Before you begin